KatherineMichel/agile-sprint-playbook/combination-_user_testing.md

 * Rules of behavior for observers
 * Note taking forms for observers
 * Success criteria

-Assemble materials for study team (Usability Study Process and Materials Checklist)
-* Study script (facilitator script, scenarios, pre/post questions)
-* Success criteria
-* Issue tracking spreadsheet
-* Participant names/emails/phone numbers (remote only)
-* URLs for surveys that you’ll need to place in the chat window (remote only)
-* Call in number for team to debrief after each session (if team is not collocated)

 * [Nielson Norman Group How to Recruit Participants for Usability Studies Report](http://media.nngroup.com/media/reports/free/How_To_Recruit_Participants_for_Usability_Studies.pdf)